No matter how well a team works together, or how well a week goes, there is always an opportunity to learn and improve.

 We also run a smaller “stop go continue” meeting with each project team so they are able to reflect on how their group project work went that week.

-During the first two weeks, FAC-staff will offer to facilitate team SGCs or at least ensure that each team has a facilitator and time keeper.
-The team may want to assign somebody as note taker and have the 4th person play a “reflective” role at the end of the session to provide a closing response to the SGC.
+The team may want to assign somebody as facilitator.
 The facilitator should not feel they need to respond to every issue and, except for reading out each point, doesn’t talk more than the others

 We should always remember that no matter how difficult a project was, we do not default to blaming individuals.
 We work out as a group root causes behind problems, review the way we work together, and come up with actionable goals that will improve the next project for everyone.